-After you’ve identified a problem, analyzed it and discussed possible solutions, the final step is to execute the solution.
+After you’ve identified a problem, analyzed it and explored possible remedies, the final step is to execute the solution.
 Problem solving often requires critical thinking to implement the best solution and understand whether or not the solution is working as it relates to the goal.

-While you might already possess many of the skills above, you might also consider your areas for improvement—especially for specific skills listed on a job description you’re applying for.
-It’s possible to improve your critical thinking skills through practice and extended educational opportunities.
+While you might already possess many of the skills above, it may still be helpful to consider other areas for improvement—especially for specific skills listed on a job description you’re applying for.
+It’s always possible to improve your critical thinking skills through practice and extended educational opportunities.

-To improve your critical thinking skills, consider taking some of the following steps:
+To further improve your critical thinking skills, consider taking some of the following steps:

-Asking a friend or colleague to assess your current skill set can also help provide you with an objective view of your strengths.
-You may find it necessary to practice your critical thinking skills to improve the strength of your resume, or to help with career advancement.
+Asking a friend, colleague or manager to assess your current skill set can also help provide you with an objective view of your strengths.
+You may find it beneficial or even necessary to practice your critical thinking skills to help build your resume or advance in your career.